The Browne Legacy: A Maine Tradition of Fishmongery

 It was at his store in Camden in the early 1980’s that Rod became acquainted with the now legendary Chef Jean-Louis Palladin – a meeting that would reshape the direction of Rod’s career.
 Conversations lead to Jean-Louis encouraging Rod to carry caviars – and introductions to Iranian caviar merchants.
 Jean-Louis also challenged Rod to find him fresh scallops.
 From Rod’s knowledge of the local waters, experience as a scuba diver, and understanding of the local fishing culture, the now classic “Maine Diver Scallop” was introduced to America’s cuisine at the talented hands of Chef Palladin.
 Soon live sea urchins, Piballes (glass eels), live Lamprey, and the sweet Maine crabmeat which Rod coined “Peekytoe” (from the name “picked toe” used by the cottage industry of Maine crab pickers) were being sourced (and often caught) by Rod to send to Restaurant Jean- Louis at the Watergate Hotel in Washington, D.C.

 Rod’s true professional expertise had been discovered.
-Word about his premium caviar and specialty seafood items spread amongst Jean-Louis’ friends: Emeril Lagasse, Wolfgang Puck, Daniel Boulud (then at Le Cirque in New York), and a young chef working under Jean-Louis named Eric Ripert.
+The word about his premium caviar and specialty seafood items spread amongst Jean-Louis’ friends: Emeril Lagasse, Wolfgang Puck, Daniel Boulud (then at Le Cirque in New York), and a young chef working under Jean-Louis named Eric Ripert.

 Browne Trading, Est. 1991